verbb/formie/packages/docs/browser/validation/build-a-custom-validator.md

 Use the stage payload's `formData` when your remote check needs the submitted values exactly as Formie will send them.

-## Replace or remove a rule
+## Replace or Remove a Rule

-If you need to swap out behavior for a mounted form, register the same name again or remove it:
+If you need to swap out behaviour for a mounted form, register the same name again or remove it:

 ```js
 document.addEventListener('formie:validator:ready', (event) => {